-Today I pay tribute to the individuals working tirelessly to enhance the Inland Rail upgrades in our electorate, to those fighting hard to make decision-makers think bigger and see the potential in this project.
+Today I pay tribute to the individuals working tirelessly to enhance the Better Rail upgrades in our electorate, to those fighting hard to make decision-makers think bigger and see the potential in this project.

 Country people see all too often what happens when people making decisions that affect us do not understand us, our needs and capabilities.